 Custom Products: Please call

 Insoles: Insoles are great for shoes, boots or slippers.
 They provide a nice cushion as well as additional warmth.
 Insoles are a great use for 2nds, which are often coarser and shorter.
 Carded batts are needle felted using the FeltLOOM.
-For added style, a leaf can be felted into the toe end of the insole.
 The insoles are then cut to various sizes.

 Note: Prices are subject to change without notice.